joness008911/ctclink/replit.md

-# Anti-Bot Detection System
+# CleanTraffic - Pure, Clean Visitor Data

 ## Overview

-This is a full-stack web application for detecting and classifying bot traffic versus human visitors.
+CleanTraffic is a full-stack web application for detecting and classifying bot traffic versus human visitors.
 The system provides real-time visitor classification monitoring with a dashboard interface for administrators to view statistics, manage detection rules, and monitor classification results.
 Built as an Express.js API backend with a React frontend using shadcn/ui components.

 ## User Preferences